AriFordsham/GHCWiki/spacemacs.md

 `--cwd` (*Current Working Directory*) makes sure that `ghcide` runs on the root of the project and not in the directory of the file.

-The settings for `indent-tabs-mode`, `fill-column` and `buffer-file-coding-system` are those preferred by the GHC project. "dir-local" variables are inherited from parent directories to their childs.
+The settings for [`indent-tabs-mode`](https://www.gnu.org/software/emacs/manual/html_node/eintr/Indent-Tabs-Mode.html), [`fill-column`](https://www.gnu.org/software/emacs/manual/html_node/emacs/Fill-Commands.html) and [`buffer-file-coding-system`](https://www.gnu.org/software/emacs/manual/html_node/emacs/Text-Coding.html) are those preferred by the GHC project. "dir-local" variables are inherited from parent directories to their childs.

+#### Starting

+Please make sure that you open first a Haskell file under `hadrian/` and then a file under `compiler/`.
+Otherwise Spacemacs will automatically assume, that files under `hadrian/` belong to the same workspace as `compiler/`.

 ### Troubleshooting